Information you provide to us and how we use it

-Cookies are text files containing small amounts of information which are downloaded to your computer or mobile device when you visit a website or mobile application and are used to recognise your computer when it returns to a website or mobile application it has visited previously.
+Cookies are text files, containing small amounts of information, which are downloaded to your computer or mobile device when you visit a website or mobile application.
+They are used to recognise your computer as you move between pages on a website, or when you return to a website or mobile application you have visited previously.
 Cookies are widely used in order to make platforms work, or to work more efficiently, as well as to provide information to the owners of the platform.

 There are two broad categories of cookies:

-First party cookies, served directly by Alfred Dunhill Links Foundation to your computer or mobile device.
-They are used only by Alfred Dunhill Links Foundation to recognise your computer or mobile device when it revisits our Platform.
+- First party cookies, served directly by the Charity to your computer or mobile device.
+They are used only by the Charity to recognise your computer or mobile device when it revisits our Platform.

-Third party cookies, which are served by a service provider on our Platform, and can be used by the service provider to recognise your computer or mobile device when it visits other platforms.
+- Third party cookies, which are served by a third party service provider on our Platform, and can be used by the service provider to recognise your computer or mobile device when it visits other platforms.
 Third party cookies are most commonly used for platform analytics or advertising purposes.

 Cookies can remain on your computer or mobile device for different periods of time.
-Some cookies are ‘session cookies’, meaning that they exist only while your browser is open.
-These are deleted automatically once you close your browser.
-Other cookies are ‘permanent cookies’, meaning that they survive after your browser is closed.
-They can be used to recognise your computer or mobile device when you open your browser and browse the Internet again.
+The Charity uses both ‘session cookies’ and ‘permanent cookies’.
+Session cookies exist only while your browser is open and are deleted automatically once you close your browser.
+Permanent cookies survive after your browser is closed, and can be used to recognise your computer or mobile device when you open your browser and browse the internet again.

 The Platform serves only the following types of cookies to your computer or mobile device:

-These cookies are essential to provide you with services available through this Platform and to use some of its features, such as access to secure areas.
-Without these cookies, services you have asked for, like secure login accounts, would not be possible.
+Purpose: These cookies are essential to provide you with services available through this Platform and to use some of its features, such as access to secure areas.
+Without these cookies, services you have asked for, like transactional pages and secure login accounts, would not be possible.

 The information gathered does not identify any individual visitor and is aggregated.
 It includes the number of visitors to our Platform, the platforms that referred them to our Platform and the pages that they visited on our Platform.